9 Self-Care Activities to Help with Depression

 #5: Pick Up a New Hobby

 I get it.
 You love watching The Office because it’s hilarious and you just need a laugh after a rough day.
 But maybe it’s time to test out that hobby that you’ve always been interested in.
-Maybe you want to practice photography or learn how to bake or play that new video game that everyone’s been talking about.
+Maybe you want to practice photography learn how to bake or play that new video game that everyone’s been talking about.
 (I still need to get around to playing Elden Ring.)
 There are dozens of new hobbies to pick up and try out.
 If one of them doesn’t work, there’s always another to try out tomorrow.
 And Michael Scott and the gang will still be waiting whenever you want to see them again.

 #6: Take a Class

 Have you ever considered what it would be like to be a computer programmer or a fantasy author?
 Well now, here’s your chance.
 Many colleges offer exciting elective classes that don’t require years of commitment.
-Take a chance and sign up for class in something that interests you.
+Take a chance and sign up for a class in something that interests you.
 It’s a great way to have some fun, meet some new people, broaden your horizons, acquire new knowledge, and maybe test out what it would be like to work in a different career field.
 Who knows?
 Maybe that creative writing course will lead to you publishing an exciting new novel.

 #7: Volunteer

 A common complaint that I hear from depressed clients feeling stuck is that they don’t feel like their lives have a sense of purpose.
-I can definitely relate.
+I can relate.
 Big corporations are squeezing their employees dry by working them to death without providing any sort of recognition or praise.
 It’s no wonder that so many people feel that their lives have no meaning.
 But that doesn’t have to be you.
 There are plenty of places in your community that would love to have your support.
 Whether it be aiding dogs at the local shelter, or tutoring children at the elementary school down the street, volunteer work can be a great way to give back to people in need.
 Becoming part of a larger community of people who value and appreciate you can help mitigate some of those feelings of loss and isolation.

 #8: Setting Boundaries

 Sometimes relationships can feel overwhelming.
 Perhaps your family wants you to spend your Saturday driving to Houston and spending time with your obscure relative that you barely know.
 Or maybe your partner is asking you to take care of her friend’s cat that you’re allergic to.
 When people are testing your boundaries and making you feel uncomfortable, it’s okay to push back.
-You can say no. Overcoming depression requires for you to put yourself first above everything and everyone else, even if that means some people might be angry at you for not catering to their every whim.
+You can say no. Overcoming depression requires you to put yourself first above everything and everyone else, even if that means some people might be angry at you for not catering to their every whim.
 It’s time to start taking care of yourself.

 #9: Reach Out to a Therapist